Ieva Jusionyte MA'07, PhD'12 Discusses Her Career in Ethnographic Research

 April 18, 2017

 Ieva Jusionyte MA'07, PhD'12 came to Brandeis from Lithuania in 2006.
 She is now an Assistant Professor of Anthropology and Social Studies at Harvard University, where she studies the implications of border policies in Latin America.
 Her first book, “Savage Frontier: Making News and Security on the Argentine Border,” documented the lives of journalists on the "Triple Froniter" between Argentina, Brazil and Paraguay.
-Her second book, “Threshold: Emergency and Rescue on the U.S.-Mexico Border,” will investigate the experience of first responders working along the boarder between Mexico and the United States.
+Her second book, “Threshold: Emergency and Rescue on the U.S.-Mexico Border,” will investigate the experience of first responders working along the border between Mexico and the United States.
 Dr. Jusionyte recently shared some insights from her scholarship with us and provided recommendations for students considering careers in ethnographic research and Anthropology.

 Coming from Lithuania, what first attracted you to Brandeis?